Inclusion and SEND

 Our School environment is accessible to all through accessible parking spaces outside the school, wheelchair access and accessible toilet facilities.

 We have a range of specialised equipment and resources available to ensure that all children are able to fully access the curriculum.
-In 2014-2015 academic year we invested in a new reading scheme which includes a range of books for children with reading difficulties.
-In 1015-2016 academic year we introduced a new handwriting policy which teaches cursive handwriting and supports spelling throughout Key Stage 1 and Key Stage 2.
-Within Teaching and Learning we have a Specialised teacher who can complete a range of screening assessments and tests in school to help with the identification and assessment of children with special educational needs.
-They also undertake specialist training for other members of staff so that our staff can deliver a range of interventions to meet the needs of individual children.
+Our reading scheme includes a range of books for children who have reading difficulties.
+Our handwriting policy teaches cursive handwriting and supports spelling throughout Key Stage 1 and Key Stage 2.
+Within Teaching and Learning we have a Specialised teacher who can deliver a range of interventions to meet the needs of individual children.

 We complete half termly provision maps illustrating the support required across the school and also the resources needed.
-Staff receive regular training on SEN and one member of staff has completed the Dyslexia Awareness Course (to offer specialist dyslexia teaching and assessment) is a member of AMBDA.
+Staff receive regular training on SEN and one member of staff has completed the Dyslexia Awareness Course.

 Within Class, support is given to individuals and also small groups of children.
 Planning is differentiated and resources are created and adapted to support all needs.

 The school liaises regularly with external agencies to support teaching and learning and the identification of individual needs.
 Children with additional needs have super targets set every 6 weeks.
 Each child is fully involved with their own super targets and all targets are discussed and reviewed with teacher, teaching assistant, parent and child.
-Every 6 weeks an ‘Open Hour’ is held between the Senco and parents to discuss progress and any areas of concern or issues.
+Every 6 weeks an ‘Open Hour’ is held between the SENCo and parents to discuss progress and answer any questions.

-Communication with parents is paramount and a weekly class and school newsletter is sent to all parents.
-An open door policy is in operation where parents can contact the Head/Senco or teacher through email, telephone or make an appointment for a longer 1:1 session to discuss any issues.
+Communication with parents is paramount and a weekly school newsletter is sent to all parents.
+Each class sends a half – termly newsletter to all parents.
+An open door policy is in operation where parents can contact the Head/SENCo or teacher through email, telephone or make an appointment for a longer 1:1 session to discuss any issues.

 We have an excellent relationship with the local secondary schools.
 We liaise with the secondary schools to support each child’s individual needs.